fbpx

 ADF’s Samuel H. Scripps Studios is a non-recital school that offers young dancers a nurturing space to discover the joy of movement.
 Our experienced faculty focuses on each individual student to help them build confidence and foster an appreciation for dance.

-Sibling or Multi-class Discount – 10% multi-class discount in a single household*
+Sibling Discount: 10% discount for siblings in a single household*

 * call 919-797-2871 to redeem